TL;DR — drop-in `docker-compose.yml`

 ```

-## The Files
+## The files

-You need four files.
+You need four files in a single directory.
 Here's each one.

 ```dockerfile